Juaneag/COMP90024-Assignment2-Team39/ansible/README.md

 - upload whole back_end floder onto instances, create container with dockerfile or docker compose.
 - push image to docker hub, pull image in instance.

-Our group choose second method so that source code is not on instance.
+Our group choose second method.
 And in this case, no difference between deploy manually on instance or by playbook since only one backend app needed to deploy.

 ### frontend